-existing copyrighted materials, and the innovation of the way you combine different elements qualifies for the "mashup" exception of the Canada Copyright Act.
+employer, there are much tighter restrictions on me than on you.
+You are free, for example, to build creative new mixtures of existing copyrighted materials, and the innovation of the way you combine different elements qualifies for the "mashup" exception of the Canada Copyright Act.
 The "fair dealing" exception for educational purposes is a lot more complicated, and certain questions remain unanswered as these words are written.
-Besides, if you're looking for an immersive visual experience of the city, there's nothing I could do that would be as good as the free interactive walking tour app created by my brilliant colleague, Dr. Siobhán McPhee!41

-Moreover, visual communication is only one way of telling a story, and there are many important concepts that cannot be conveyed in visual or virtual-reality form.
-Sometimes the absence of an image is the story itself.
-One day when I was wandering down West Cordova Street in the tightly-nestled blocks between Gastown and the Downtown Eastside, I raised my camera to take a photograph of the recently-completed towers of the Woodward's urbanized Body Heat.
-As I began focusing on teh building, out of the corner of my eye I vaguely glimpsed the lights, trailers, and crew of a film shoot that was just packing up.
-An aggressive man ran fast towards me across the street, shouting, "NO PHOTOGRAPHS!
+Besides, if you're looking for an immersive visual experience of the city, there's nothing I could do that would be as good as the free interactive walking tour app created by my brilliant colleague, Dr. Siobhán McPhee!45 recently-completed towers of the Woodward's urbanized Body Heat.
+As I began focusing on the building, out of the corner of my eye I vaguely glimpsed the lights, trailers, and crew of a film shoot that was just packing up.
+Suddenly an aggressive man ran fast towards me across the street, shouting, "NO PHOTOGRAPHS!
 OUR PRODUCT!
 OUR PRODUCT!
 OUR PRODUCT!"
 I dutifully lowered my camera.
-He stood there and glared agrily at me.
+He stood there and glared angrily at me.
 We were standing in the middle of an empty street - an open, public space - but somehow I had violated some kind of rule about private property.
-The film crew was shooting for some kind of commercial advertisement.
-The city, or an image of its streets and buildings, as a product that can be bought and sold?
-I had
+The film crew was apparently shooting a commercial advertisement of some sort.
+The city, or an image of its streets and buildings, as a